 - Mrs Meyers cleaner

 - Clorox wipes

 I started this test by taking a piece of raw chicken and smearing it over an area on my counter.
-(I hate chicken juice anywhere on the counter, so I thought this would be a good test).
 I then let it sit for at least one minute before beginning with the first cleaner.
 I sectioned off areas with blue tape, and began cleaning one cleaner at a time.

 I would spray the cleaner on the spot, let it sit for 1 minute before wiping it off with a paper towel.
 (I didn’t leave the cleaner on the counter for barely any length of time last time).
 I would then swab the area with a sterile cotton swab and rub it on the agar in the petrie dish.
 With the Norwex cloths I would wipe the area clean for 30 seconds with the cloth flat, then take the cotton swab and rub it over the area and onto the agar in the petrie dishes.
 I then let the petrie dishes sit for 3 days.
 And here are the results: